tig-foundation/tig-monorepo/docs/guides/innovating.md

 ## Making Your Submission

 **IMPORTANT:** Submissions are final and cannot be modified after they are made.
 Please make a private fork of this repo and ensure the CI can compile your algorithm.
+We also highly recommend compiling your algorithm into WASM and testing its performance with `tig-worker`.

 You will need to burn 0.001 ETH to make a submission.
 Visit https://play.tig.foundation/innovator and follow the instructions.